Skip to Content

 You can also combine your holiday with a short city break as there aren’t any flights to Andorra.
 You can fly to Barcelona and then take a transfer bus, which takes about 3,5 hours.

-Grandvalira is the largest resort in the country with 210 km of slopes.
-This many ski slopes will keep you busy during your time in the country.
+Grandvalira is the largest resort in the country, with 210 km of slopes.
+These many ski slopes will keep you busy during your time in the country.
 Everyone will find a slope for their ability.

 Eniko at Travel Hacker Girl